Prisoner who drank nine bottles of wine a day died while serving time for vicious attack on girlfriend

-Owen Maughan: Preston prisoner who admitted drinking nine bottles of wine a day died while serving time for vicious attack on girlfriend
+Owen Maughan: Preston prisoner who could drink nine bottles of wine a day died while serving time for vicious attack

-A man who admitted drinking nine bottles of wine a day, died after a five-year battle with liver disease, an inquest was told.
+A man who could drink nine bottles of wine a day, died after a five-year battle with liver disease, an inquest was told.

-Owen Maughan, 36, was 10 months into a prison sentence for assaulting his partner when he passed away in the Royal Preston Hospital in December 2021.
+Owen Maughan, 36, was 10 months into a prison sentence for assaulting a woman when he passed away in the Royal Preston Hospital in December 2021.

 Coroner Nicholas Rheinberg concluded that the inmate, who had been "bounced around" between prisons and hospitals in Preston and Lancaster throughout his time in custody, died of natural causes.